YesSteveModel/YSM-Wiki-Issues/docs/en/notes/wiki/Frequent Questions.md

 ::: collapse
 - If you are the developer of the Android version of Minecraft JE Launcher...

   Due to Android's permission restrictions, YSM requires a special environment variable `MOD_ANDROID_RUNTIME` to run properly.
-It is used to store the files needed for YSM's operation.
+It is used to store the native files needed for YSM's operation.
 Below is the compatibility description:

   ::: demo-wrapper title="MOD_ANDROID_RUNTIME Environment Variable Configuration Instructions"